xnumad/habbo-files/README.md

 # habbo-articles
-All Google indexed articles about Habbo.
+All Google indexed files about Habbo and Sulake.
 Feel free to contribute.<br>
 <a href="https://inesreisx.github.io/habbo-articles/">Archive page in progress.</a> Still not sure what's the best way to organise them.

 > Notes: